NYCPlanning/design/storybook-designs-plugin-guide.md

     };

 > [!NOTE]
 > Notice that for the `type`, we default to `figma`.
 If you would like to use the figspec feature, that type needs to be changed to `figspec`.
-More steps for figspec is explained in [Optional: Using Figspec](#optional-using-figspec).
+More steps for figspec are explained in [Optional: Using Figspec](#optional-using-figspec).

 ### 3. Choosing a Figma component